dvudd/CI_PP3/README.md

 - Python
 ### Libraries
 - [Curses](https://docs.python.org/3/howto/curses.html)
-    - Curses is used to print everything to the screen, allowing positioning of the text and its color.
+    - Curses is used to print everything to the screen, allowing positioning and coloring of text
 - [Random](https://docs.python.org/3/library/random.html)
     - The random library is used to randomize the presented words from words.txt
 - [Time](https://docs.python.org/3/library/time.html)